LuigiaCristiano/jupyternots_training/README.md

 The framework is the Training and Outreach activities of Hub Matter-HMC at HZB

 This project is used for material distribution and review.
+Currently the material consist of:
+* slides
+* jupyter notebooks

 The original files are hosted in this project and in Nubes: